 But Bach has yet one more surprise.
 In the final line the Soul asks---now that I have given myself to you what, in return, will You grant to me?
 We might have expected a traditional da capo or ritornello aria with a middle section commencing around bar 108.
 But what we get is totally surprising.

 Bach ends the movement not in its proper key of Gm but in the related key of Bb major.
 The soprano swoops upwards on the last note and everything is designed musically to suggest the asking of a question.
 The aria ends; or in another sense it doesn’t because the chorale completes it for us.
 It answers the question and satisfies the musical imperative by closing in Bb major, the key suggested, but hardly established, at the end of the aria.

 With the exception of recitatives, it is extremely seldom that Bach ends a movement, in a key other than that in which it began (tonic).
 One notable example from the second cycle was the closing chorus from C 68 where there were also clear symbolic or imagic reasons for this break from tradition.

 In this cantata the final chorale becomes more than a tacked-on coda to the rest of the work.
-It answers the question posed by the Soul----fulfil all My hopes for you---- I shall remain your friend, transporting you from your tortured body into Heaven itself.
+It answers the question posed by the Soul----I shall fulfill all hopes for you---- I shall remain your friend, transporting you from your tortured body into Heaven itself.
 This is one of the most positive and affirmative of all Lutheran chorales.
 It completes the journey of the Soul from its starting point of uncertainty, doubt and sorrow to the promised everlasting life hereafter.

-Or perhaps Bach, his reputation as an organ expert, virtuoso performer, teacher and composer now so well established, felt himself to be so completely in command of his art that he had no need to be governed by the diktats and regulations of lesser mortals.
+Or perhaps Bach, with his reputation as an organ expert, virtuoso performer, teacher and composer now so well established, felt himself to be so completely in command of his art that he had no need to be governed by the diktats and regulations of petty mortals.